Metadata History: Timeline

 In 1988 Leaf, Inc. released the Leaf Desk, designed by Bob Caspe.
 The Leaf Desk was one of the earliest units designed for transmission of images from the field.
 It consisted of a scanning stage that accommodated a three image strip of 35 mm film, a keyboard for writing captions, a modem and a small computer screen.
 Since the Leaf Desk had no digital memory device, the whole scanning, captioning and transmission process was repeated each time the same image was sent to another destination.

+Some of the earliest discussions about metadata as we know it today occurred just prior to the introduction of the Leaf Desk.
 During a National Press Photographers Association digital show in San Francisco, photo editor Stephen Hart of the Associated Press, Senior AP Photo Editor Grant Lamos and AP Photo Editor Pete Leabo discussed the problems of sending images and cutline information in a Chinatown bar.
 They realized that whatever protocol they adopted would have to dovetail with current procedures.
 A year or two later at Hurley's bar in Manhattan Hart met with AP Photo Library Director Chuck Zoeller and David Rocha, also of AP, to discuss the coming of the Leaf Desk.
 Though there were some guidelines from the American Newspaper Publishers Association (now known as the Newspaper Association of America), these may have been two of the earliest discussions of photo metadata fields.

 Not long after introduction of the Leaf Desk came the Spooler, an external hard drive that let photographers scan and save images before transmission.
 As such, photographers could scan several images, then send them as a group.